NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

-Rectal cancer is the third most common cancer in men and the second most common cancer in women in the UK with 40,000 new diagnoses being made each year.
+Colorectal cancer is the third most common cancer in men and the second most common cancer in women in the UK with 40,000 new diagnoses being made each year.
+One third of these are rectal cancers.
 The cells that line the rectum may become damaged such that they begin to divide in an uncontrolled way.
 This may lead to the formation of a polyp or eventually a cancer.

 Printable Patient Information Leaflet